A muon scattering tomography system based on high spatial resolution scintillating detector: Imaging performance of the complete MST system

-The fully assembled MST system was employed for imaging tests.
-Within the imaging volume, we placed 2 cm cubic blocks of tungsten, lead, and aluminum, arranged in distinct patterns as shown in Figure~\ref{fig:Imaging-Targets}.
-Data acquisition spanned approximately 10 days, accumulating about $2.5\times 10^5$ events for subsequent analysis.
+The imaging performance of the complete MST system was tested and compared against Geant4 simulations.
+Within the imaging volume, 2~cm cubic blocks of tungsten, lead, and iron were placed in distinct patterns, as shown in figure~\ref{fig:Imaging-Targets-Real}.
+Data acquisition in the experiment spanned approximately 10 days, accumulating about $2.5\times 10^5$ events for subsequent analysis.
+Corresponding Geant4 simulations were performed under identical conditions.
+The modeling of the MST system and target setup in Geant4 is illustrated in Figure~\ref{fig:System-Imaging-Simu-Setup}.
+Muon sampling (energy, angle, position) followed the same procedures described earlier, while detector response was modeled by sampling from the gap-corrected residual distributions, as shown in figure~\ref{fig:CoatCorLine}.
+In the Geant4 simulation, the same number of events that passed through all four detection planes was selected for PoCA imaging.

-The Point of Closest Approach (PoCA) algorithm was used to reconstruct the objects within the imaging volume.
-As shown in figure~\ref{fig:Imaing-Poca}, even the smallest aluminum block (a low-Z material) measuring $2\times2\times2 \text{ cm}^3$ is clearly reconstructed.
-The imaging analysis for the tungsten blocks is shown in figure~\ref{fig:Imaing-Poca-w-ana}, achieving a signal-to-background ratio (S/B) of 8.4 and an $\varepsilon_\text{PSF}$ of about 0.35 cm.
-This result demonstrates the promising imaging capabilities of the developed MST system.
+Figure~\ref{fig:Imaing-Poca} presents the PoCA imaging results.
+The left two panels show the experimental results, and the right panels show the simulation results.
+The upper panels display the two-dimensional PoCA images, where the color axis represents the mean scattering angle normalized to a 2~cm path length, in units of mrad.
+The X-axis profiles of the regions indicated by the red boxes are shown in the lower panels, corresponding to the upper-right corner of the letter "U", which is composed of 2~cm wide tungsten blocks.
+The fit results using an error function show the imaging signal-to-background ratios of $7.1 \pm 0.7$ (experiment) and $8.3 \pm 0.7$ (simulation), as well as the $\varepsilon_\text{psf} = 0.29 \pm 0.06$ cm (experiment) and $0.38 \pm 0.06$ cm (simulation).
+The experimental and simulated results are in good general agreement.
+However, the simulation exhibits a lower background and consequently a higher signal-to-background ratio, while the reconstructed edges are less sharp than those in the experimental results.